The Best Methods for Gold and Gem Farming in Magic the Gathering: Arena

 Can I Play MTG: Arena Completely Free?

-After some research, I've discovered that's possible to play MTG: Arena for free and still collect all the available cards from the different expansions.
+After some research, I've discovered that it's possible to play MTG: Arena for free and still collect all the available cards from the different expansions.
 It requires a significant amount of grinding and strategizing, but it is possible.

 How Long Does It Take to Collect All the Available Cards From an Expansion?